segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 </table>

-## Screen
+### Screen

-The [`screen`](/docs/connections/spec/screen/) method lets you you record whenever a user sees a screen of your mobile app, along with optional extra information about the page being viewed.
+Segment's [Screen call](/docs/connections/spec/screen/) lets you you record whenever a user sees a screen of your mobile app, along with optional extra information about the page being viewed.

 You'll want to record a screen event an event whenever the user opens a screen in your app.
 This could be a view, fragment, dialog or activity depending on your app.